Future Leaders Programme

 Our training programme is designed to provide a comprehensive range of experience and skills for people looking for a long-term career in micro- and SME-finance.
 You will acquire the skills and understanding of the LFS micro lending technology.
-After the training programme, you are ready to take on management roles in AccessBanks and after a couple of years also consulting roles in AccessBanks and LFS Advisory Services Projects around the globe.
+After the training programme, you are ready to take on management roles in AccessBanks and after a couple of years also consulting roles in LFS Advisory Services Projects around the globe.

 Structure of the Future Leaders Programme

 The aim of our Future Leaders Programme is to acquaint new staff with the LFS lending methodology and tools as well as with the roles and responsibilities in a micro, small and medium enterprise (MSME) finance bank.
 The nine-months training takes place in an Access network bank in Sub-Saharan Africa or the Caucasus.
 In the event of excellent performance, the nine-month period of the training programme may be shortened.

 An additional goal of the Future Leaders Programme will be to enhance the Trainees' management skills to prepare them for their future management tasks.
 After the training, Junior Banking Advisors are ready to take over first management responsibilities in another Access network bank.

 The training location is selected based on the experience and language skills of the trainee, as well as on project capacities and vacancies.
 Throughout the training, trainees are involved in the daily operations of the bank.
 Trainees are part of the LFS team on the ground and cooperate closely with the local staff in the bank.